shokanson/jottoweb/README.md

 	* Use the SignalR eventing to handle state changes?
 This is the current paradigm.
 * Probably some bugs in the state management for setting up a two-player game.
 Once the game has started, should be OK.
 * Absolutely no idea about performance/stability under load (i.e. with lots of games in progress)
-* I can't remember how I generated the word list (got it online somewhere), but it's got a LOT of obscure and possibly even invalid words.
-Should be edited.
-Then again, it does provide some incentive to keep going until you find all the letters.
+* I can't remember how I generated the word list (got it online somewhere), but it's got a LOT of obscure words.
+It could be edited, but it does provide some incentive to keep going until you find all the letters.
 * Probably needs an "I Give Up" button.